-SSGCL has approved the laying and construction of sale gas pipeline.
-The pipeline is expected to be completed by late Q3 2018.
-A gas sale and purchase agreement has been finalized with SSGCL, however, such agreement does not cover a waiver/discount for higher carbon dioxide contents, which is anticipated to be finalized after approval by the Pakistan Oil and Gas Regulatory Authority ("OGRA").
-The operator has submitted an application for OGRA approval.
+SSGCL has started the laying and construction of sale gas pipeline.
+A gas sale and purchase agreement has been finalized with SSGCL, however, such agreement does not cover a waiver/discount for higher carbon dioxide contents, which is anticipated to be finalized after approval by OGRA.
+The operator has submitted an application to OGRA for approval.
+SSGCL is anticipated to provide a waiver for a period of four to six months from the date of commencement of commercial production.